Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Dull graphs and their isomorphisms

-If $\ell=4$, then by \S \ref{preface}, $(M,\omega)$ is a symplectic ruled surface, either rational or irrational.
-In the first case $(M,\omega)$ is a Hirzebruch surface $(\Hirz_N,\eta_{\beta,f})$.
+If $\ell=4$, then $(M,\omega)$ is a symplectic ruled surface, either rational or irrational.
+In the first case $(M,\omega)$ is a Hirzebruch surface $(\Hirz_N,\omega_{\beta,f})$.
 If $N=1$, it is also a blowup of $\CP^2$ at one point.
-The extended decorated graph for the circle action is thus one of the graphs in Figure \ref{fig:circle on hirzebruch}.
-In the second case, $S^1 \acts (M,\omega)$ is a symplectic $S^1$-ruled surface of positive genus and its extended decorated graph is as in (a) in Figure \ref{fig:circle on hirzebruch} with the $g>0$.
-The symplectic size of the fiber at zero $F_0$ (respectively, the fiber $F$) is $2 \pi$ times
+The extended decorated graph for the circle action is thus (up to a flip) one of the graphs in Figure \ref{fig:circle on hirzebruch}.
+In the second case, $S^1 \acts (M,\omega)$ is a symplectic $S^1$-ruled surface of positive genus and its extended decorated graph is as in (a) in Figure \ref{fig:circle on hirzebruch} with the genus label $g>0$.
+By Example \ref{e:hirz} and Notation \ref{basic notions}, the symplectic size $f$ of the fiber at zero $F_0$ (respectively, the fiber $F$) is $2 \pi$ times